-The Empire Plan also affords benefits to members of the SEHP through the various Empire Plan contracts with the Insurers and Administrators.
+The Empire Plan also affords benefits to members of the SEHP through the various Empire Plan contracts with the Administrators.
 The SEHP was established in 1994 through collective bargaining.
-The SEHP became part of NYSHIP in 2002 to provide basic health insurance protection to graduate student employees of the State University of New York and their eligible Dependents.
-This benefit was extended to the graduate student employees of the City University of New York (CUNY) on January 1, 2009.
+The SEHP became part of NYSHIP in 2002 to provide basic health insurance protection to graduate student Employees of the State University of New York and their eligible Dependents.
+This benefit was extended to the graduate student Employees of the City University of New York (CUNY) on January 1, 2009.
 Like The Empire Plan, the SEHP includes hospital, medical, managed mental health and substance abuse benefits, and prescription drug benefits.
-In 2012, the SEHP had a combined hospital, medical, managed mental health and substance abuse, and prescription drug benefit annual limit of \$1,250,000.
-The benefit maximum will be increased to \$2,000,000 effective January 1, 2013 and no annual combined SEHP benefit limit is permitted for plan years beginning January 1, 2014.
-SEHP covers an average of 5,500 employees; their eligible covered Dependents bring the total number of average covered lives to approximately 6,700.
-As required under the Mental Health Parity and Addiction Equity Act (MHPAEA), effective January 1, 2012, annual deductibles and out-of-pocket coinsurance maximums are shared between the Program's medical, hospital and mental health and substance abuse (MHSA) carriers/third party administrators.
-The annual shared deductible and out-of-pocket coinsurance maximums vary by group.
+In 2013, the SEHP had a combined hospital, medical, managed mental health and substance abuse, and prescription drug benefit annual limit of \$2,000,000.
+No annual combined SEHP benefit limit is permitted for plan years beginning January 1,

+2014.
+SEHP covers an average of 5,600 Employees; their eligible covered Dependents bring the total number of average covered lives to approximately 6,900.

+As required under the Mental Health Parity and Addiction Equity Act (MHPAEA), effective January 1, 2012, annual Deductibles and out-of-pocket Coinsurance Maximums are shared between the Program's medical, hospital and mental health and substance abuse (MHSA) carriers/third party administrators.
+The annual shared Deductible and out-of-pocket Coinsurance Maximums vary by group.
 See Exhibit II.B for a summary of shared accumulators by group.
 Currently, the Program's medical carrier/third party administrator oversees administration of the shared accumulators through daily claims processing files.
 See Exhibit II.F5 for the file layout of the shared accumulator claims files.

 Also required under MHPAEA, the Program completed a review of the quantitative and non-quantitative treatment limits.
-As currently designed, the Program is fully parity compliant with regard to cost sharing, pre-certification requirements, concurrent review and utilization review for inpatient and outpatient services.
-The Program's MHSA and medical carrier/third party administrator interact on a regular basis to ensure that the Programs remain parity compliant.
+See Exhibit II.L for a summary of non-quantitative treatment limitations under the Empire Plan Medical Program.
+As currently designed, the Program is compliant with the MHPAEA interim regulations with regard to Cost Sharing, Pre-Certification requirements, concurrent review and utilization review for inpatient and outpatient services; we anticipate that some modifications will need to be made on January 1, 2015 as a result of the recently issued final regulations.
+The Program's MHSA and medical carrier/third party administrators interact on a regular basis to ensure that the Program remains parity compliant.

-Effective January 1, 2013, the MHSA Program is required to comply with the NYS Autism mandate to provide coverage for the screening, diagnosis, and treatment of Autism Spectrum Disorder (ASD).
-This coverage must include assessments, evaluations or tests to diagnose ASD, medications, psychiatric and psychological care, and therapeutic care, including services provided by licensed speech therapists, occupational therapists, social workers and physical therapists.
+Effective January 1, 2013, the MHSA Program was required to comply with the NYS Autism mandate (Chapters 595 and 596 of the Laws of 2011) to provide coverage for the screening, diagnosis, and treatment of Autism Spectrum Disorder (ASD).
+This coverage includes assessments, evaluations or tests to diagnose ASD, medications, psychiatric and psychological care, and therapeutic care, including services provided by licensed speech therapists, occupational therapists, social workers and physical therapists.
 The Program's medical and MHSA carriers/third party administrators currently cover the vast majority of mandated benefits with the exception of Applied Behavioral Analysis (ABA).
-The MHSA Program will apply the \$45,000 per individual annual cap on ABA services as increased annually by the CPI escalator allowed by the legislation.
+Effective January 1, 2014, the MHSA Program applies an annual maximum of 680 hours per individual for ABA services allowed by Chapter 56 of the Laws of 2013.